MichelNivard/MCMSEM/README.md

 R-package which allows users to run multi co-moment structural equation models.

 ## Citation
-If you use this package please include the following citation: Tamimy, Z., van Bergen, E., van der Zee, M. D., Dolan, C. V., & Nivard, M. G. (n.d.).
+If you use this package please include the following citation:
+Tamimy, Z., van Bergen, E., van der Zee, M. D., Dolan, C. V., & Nivard, M. G. (2022).
 Multi Co-Moment Structural Equation Models: Discovering Direction of Causality in the Presence of Confounding.
 Retrieved from osf.io/preprints/socarxiv/ynam2

 ## Installation